 Synthetic chelating agents are used widely in industrial and domestic applications including scale-inhibition in cooling pipes and fracking wells, paper pulp processing, food preservation, builders in detergents, and buffers in personal care products.
 Given the wide use of synthetic chelating agents it is not suprising that they have been detected in natural waters around the world.
 Indeed, both natural and synthetic chelating agents dominate dissolved metal ion speciation in the environment.

 Ligand exchange is the principal reaction that leads to the formation of stable metal ion complexes.
 Ligand exchange involves the exchange of one ligand (L) with another (Y) in the inner-coordiation sphere of a metal ion (M).
 Pathways of ligand exchange control whether reactions occur on timescales relevant to bio-uptake.
 Predicting pathways where both L and Y are chelating agents is complicated by the fact that these pathways are a function of the properties of M, L, and Y. Furthermore, reactions may be very fast, complete in fractions of a second, or very slow, taking many weeks.
 By studying reactions with an array of structurally-related chelating agents we seek to develop structure-reactivity relationships that will help us predict the kinetics of ligand exchange reactions.
 Furthermore, we seek to improve the conceptual framework used to categorize ligand exchange pathways.

-My research group uses a novel capillary electrophoresis (CE) method to separate and monitor several metal-chelating agent and free chelating agent species through the course of a reaction.
+My research group uses capillary electrophoresis (CE) methods to separate and monitor several metal-chelating agent and free chelating agent species through the course of a reaction.
 Combining CE separations with suites of structurally-related chelating agents and kinetic modelling, we have a powerful tool for elucidating reaction pathways.